-The TrakStand Mag 3 indoor bike trainer is made by Blackburn, a company which offers over 200 products on Amazon alone.
-Blackburn is well known and very reputable cycling brand and they have products across all areas of cycling accessories from lights and bottle racks to trainers and bikes themselves.
+The TrakStand Mag 3 indoor bike trainer is made by Blackburn, a company with a wide range of cycling related products including accessories from lights and bottle racks to trainers and bikes themselves.

 What this unit has to offer is a redesigned box steel frame that differs from other trainers as the v junction at the top is lower than others which changes the angle of the joint.
 This should help to change the sturdiness of the trainer and make it cater for different bikes.
 The trainer uses magnetic resistance which is traditionally quite loud but provides good and adjustable resistance.